alotofdavid/beem/docs/commands.md

 any command you would use use for these bots in the *##crawl* channel on Freenode.

-If you see beem watching a game played on CSZO, type the following in chat to get subscribed and have beem begin watching your games:
+If you see beem watching a game played on CSZO, type the following in WebTiles chat to get subscribed and have beem begin watching your games:

     !beem subscribe